ReDI-School/intro-java/exercises/strings.md

 ### String.valueOf(int i) and Integer.parseInt()

-Write a method that reads a string from the input, converts it to an integer, adds 10, converts it back to a String and prints it.
+Write a program that reads a string from the input, converts it to an integer, adds 10, converts it back to a String and prints it.

 ```text
 Input: 2